davidglenntech/azure-network-protocols/README.md

 </p>

 - On VM1, open Microsoft Edge (or any internet browser), then go to the Wireshark download page.
-  - You can simply Google Search it, or copy the link shown.
+  - You can simply Google Search it or copy the link shown.
 - Click on "Windows Intel Installer" to start downloading the executable.
 - Once downloaded, click "Open file" to run the .exe file (you can also find this inside your Downloads folder within Windows Explorer)
 <p align="center">